-- 7. AND THAT if sufficient funds are not available within any property class to fund the cap, the shortfall be charged as an expense against the 2020 Tax Supported Operating Budget for capping adjustments; - 8.
-AND THAT Haldimand County adopt the optional tax policy provision for 2020 to exclude properties in the business tax class, which are at their Current Value Assessment (CVA) tax levels, from the capping and clawback program; - AND THAT Haldimand County adopt the optional tax policy provision for 2020 to exclude reassessment related increases from the capping calculation in order to expedite phase-out of the capping program; - 10.
+- 7. AND THAT if sufficient funds are not available within any property class to fund the cap, the shortfall be charged as an expense against the 2022 Tax Supported Operating Budget for capping adjustments; - 8.
+AND THAT Haldimand County adopt the optional tax policy provisions for 2022 to exclude properties in the business tax class, which are at their Current Value Assessment (CVA) tax levels, from the capping and clawback program; - 9.
+AND THAT Haldimand County adopt the optional tax policy provision for 2022 to exclude reassessment related increases from the capping calculation in order to expedite phase-out of the capping program; - 10.
 AND THAT Haldimand County adopt the maximum limit for an assessment related tax increase at 10% and a maximum threshold limit at \$500; - 11.
-AND THAT the commercial class begin the 4 year capping phase-out period; - 12.
-AND THAT Haldimand County implement the technical adjustment for the notional tax rate calculation prescribed in the property tax related regulations made under the Municipal Act, 2001; - 13.
-AND THAT the resulting 2020 tax rates, as identified in Attachment #1, be adopted; - 14.
+AND THAT Haldimand County implement the technical adjustment for the notional tax rate calculation prescribed in the property tax related regulations made under the Municipal Act, 2001; - 12.
+AND THAT the resulting 2022 tax rates, as identified in Attachment #1, be adopted; - 13.
 AND THAT the appropriate By-laws be passed to give effect to the above.